Scalable Beamforming Design for Multi-RIS-Aided MU-MIMO Systems with Imperfect CSIT: Introduction

-\item Regarding RIS phase shifts, we develop a regularized GPI method to effectively resolve the unit-modulus constraint and achieve multi-RIS scalability by utilizing a block diagonal structure in the GPI method.
+\item Regarding RIS phase shifts, we develop a regularized GPI method to effectively resolve the unit-modulus constraint and achieve multi-RIS scalability by utilizing a block-diagonal structure in the GPI method.
 Introducing a regularization term as a function of RIS phase shifts, the unit-modulus condition is controlled by the regularization function without the explicit constraint.
-Through smooth approximation and GPI-friendly reformulation of the problem, we apply the GPI method, ultimately achieving superior local optimal solution. \item Precoding and RIS phase shifts are optimized in an alternating manner under the regularized GPI framework.
-In particular, utilizing the block-diagonal matrices of the GPI framework, the overall algorithm complexity becomes lower compared to the state-of-the-art beamforming methods and scales linearly with the number of RISs $\CMcal{O}(L)$.
-For the fixed total number of RIS elements, the complexity scales with respect to $L$ as $\CMcal{O}(1/L^2)$.
+Through smooth approximation and GPI-friendly reformulation of the problem, we apply the GPI method, ultimately achieving superior local optimal solution.

+\item { By leveraging block-diagonal matrices of the GPI framework, the overall complexity becomes lower compared to state-of-the-art methods.
+In particular, our approach enables scalable beamforming by reducing the computational complexity to a linear growth with the number of RISs, i.e., $\CMcal{O}(L)$. { We further reduce the complexity with respect to the number of RIS elements by using diagonal approximation of the channel error covariance and avoiding direct matrix inversion. } }

 \item Via simulations, we demonstrate that our proposed method outperforms baselines across various scenarios, achieving superior local solutions.
 We also empirically confirm that the regularized GPI approach nearly satisfies the unit-modulus constraint, which verifies the effectiveness of our regularized GPI approach.
 In addition, we show that our method exhibits its multi-RIS scalability while achieving the highest sum SE.